mrasu/echoed/README.md

 Echoed enhances your testing experience with the following features:

 * **Effortless Test Troubleshooting**: Quickly identify issues in failed tests by visualizing OpenTelemetry's traces and logs.
+* **Coverage Analysis**: Gain insights into the coverage of your API endpoints based on OpenAPI or Protocol Buffers specifications.
 * **Detect Propagation Leaks**: Uncover spans that don't propagate OpenTelemetry's context to their children.
 * **Validate Spans**: Validate span's fields, such as SQL or requests going outside.
 * **CI-Friendly**: Integrates with CI without relying on external services.